syncfusion-content/flutter-docs/Flutter/calendar/drag-drop.md

 # Appointment Drag and Drop in Flutter Event Calendar (SfCalendar)

 Appointments can be rescheduled using the drag and drop operation.

+## Allow Drag and Drop

 To perform drag-and-drop operations within the calendar, enable the [allowDragAndDrop]() property of SfCalendar.

 {% tabs %}
 {% highlight Dart %}